 The advantages: How payment service providers can benefit SMEs

 As we mentioned earlier, payment service providers are particularly popular with SMEs.
-For owners of SMEs, there are numerous benefits to using a payment service provider – especially for merchants that operate online or conduct electronic payment transactions.
+For SME owners, utilising a payment service provider offers numerous benefits, particularly for merchants operating online or conducting electronic payment transactions.

 PSPs handle the entire payment process, allowing you to focus on other important activities without having to worry about whether you’re able to get paid.